Dive deeper, look closer, and engage with masterworks of art—intertwined with barrier-free interactives!

 Symbols: The exploration of symbols necessitates an understanding of an artist’s secular, religious, and personal beliefs.
 These interactives provide satisfying and simple entry points into the complex world of encoded artworks.

-- Hidden Meaning: Visitors use their shadow to uncover the meaning behind symbols in artworks, revealing how artists embed symbols in their artwork to represent non-concrete concepts.
+- Hidden Meaning: Visitors use body movement to uncover the meaning behind symbols in artworks, revealing how artists embed symbols in their artwork to represent non-concrete concepts.

-- Decode Symbols: Visitors guess from a selection of symbols which symbol goes in the area that has been blurred from the artwork.
+- Decode Symbols: Visitors guess from a selection of symbols which symbol fits an area that has been blurred from the artwork.
 Visitors learn how symbols can transform the meaning of an artwork.

 Purpose: Explore and learn about an object’s original purpose.